L'Orfeo: 20th-century revivals

 Among a flurry of revivals after 1945 was Paul Hindemith's edition, a full period reconstruction of the work prepared in 1943, which was staged and recorded at the Vienna Festival in 1954.
 This performance had a great impact on the young Nikolaus Harnoncourt, and was hailed as a masterpiece of scholarship and integrity.
 The first staged New York performance, by the New York City Opera under Leopold Stokowski on 29 September 1960, saw the American operatic debut of Gérard Souzay, one of several baritones who have sung the role of Orfeo.
 The theatre was criticised by New York Times critic Harold C. Schonberg because, to accommodate a performance of Luigi Dallapiccola's contemporary opera Il prigioniero, about a third of L'Orfeo was cut.
 Schonberg wrote: "Even the biggest aria in the opera, 'Possente spirito', has a good-sized slash in the middle ...
 [L'Orfeo] is long enough, and important enough, not to mention beautiful enough, to have been the entire evening's opera."

 By the latter part of the 20th century the opera was being shown all over the world.
 In 1965, Sadler's Wells, forerunner of English National Opera (ENO), staged the first of many ENO presentations which would continue into the 21st century.
 Among various celebrations marking the opera's 400th anniversary in 2007 were a semi-staged performance at the Teatro Bibiena in Mantua, a full-scale production by the English Bach Festival (EBF) at the Whitehall Banqueting House in London on 7 February, and an unconventional production by Glimmerglass Opera in Cooperstown, New York, conducted by Antony Walker and directed by Christopher Alden.
 On 6 May 2010 the BBC broadcast a performance of the opera from La Scala, Milan.
-Despite the reluctance of some major opera houses to stage L'Orfeo, (Note: For example, as of 2010 the opera remains unstaged at New York Met, the Royal Opera House and Glyndebourne.) it is a popular work with the leading Baroque ensembles.
-During the period 2008–10, the French-based Les Arts Florissants, under its director William Christie, presented the Monteverdi trilogy of operas (L'Orfeo, Il ritorno d'Ulisse and L'incoronazione di Poppea) in a series of performances at the Teatro Real in Madrid.
+Despite the reluctance of some major opera houses to stage L'Orfeo, (Note: For example, as of 2010 the opera remains unstaged at New York Met and the Royal Opera House.) it is a popular work with the leading Baroque ensembles.
+From 2008 to 2010, the French-based Les Arts Florissants, under its director William Christie, presented the Monteverdi trilogy of operas (L'Orfeo, Il ritorno d'Ulisse and L'incoronazione di Poppea) in a series of performances at the Teatro Real in Madrid.